 For 8 to 108 year olds!

-2015 Melbourne Fringe Festival and 2016 Perth Fringe World for The Blue Room Theatre, Summer Nights Program with the following cast and creatives:
+First performed at the 2015 Melbourne Fringe Festival and 2016 Perth Fringe World for The Blue Room Theatre, Summer Nights Program with the following cast and creatives:

 Written by Katy Warner | Directed by Prue Clark | Starring Emma Annand and Oliver Coleman | Set and Costume Design by Yvette Turnbull | Sound Design by Lachlan Millsom | Lighting Design by Amelia Lever-Davidson | Stage Management by Luke Preer | Photography Hayden Bevis

 (Production Images by James Breen, The Blue Room Theatre season 2016)

 Reasons to Stay Inside was performed as part of the Roola Boola Children’s Festival (City of Stonnington)

 Warner has personal experience of this kind of crippling anxiety, and this story is her way of throwing light on it.
 It’s to her very great credit that she never gets “grown-up” about it; “The Thing” never becomes agoraphobia or the other clinical conditions that Pedro may be suffering.
 The story remains a kids’ one, and salvation remains in their hands.

 Emma Annand is simply terrific as Flora.
 She’s toothy, radiant and irrepressible, an Energizer Bunny, a little engine that can.
 Oliver Coleman handles his difficult task with lovely skill, frustrating when we see him through Flora’s eyes, but courageous when we see things, and The Thing, through his.